Autoantibodies are an immune biomarker class providing meaningful insights to cancer immunotherapies and immune-mediated diseases

 Who can benefit from this immune biomarker class?

-Pharmaceutical and biotech companies as well as research centers planning or undergoing clinical development can benefit from autoantibody profiling to enable the characterization of the immune response to disease, identification of patient subgroups that are more likely to be responsive to therapy and the prediction of patient risk.
+Pharmaceutical and biotech companies, as well as research centers planning or undergoing clinical development, can benefit from autoantibody profiling to enable the characterization of the immune response to disease, identification of patient subgroups that are more likely to be responsive to therapy and the prediction of patient risk.

-With two decades of experience in autoimmune, oncology and infectious disease autoantibody biomarker profiling along the world’s largest human antigen library and powered by significant data analytics, ImmunoINSIGHTS™ is the platform of choice to advance your trials towards better treatment outcomes.
+With our two decades of experience in autoimmune, oncology and infectious disease autoantibody biomarker profiling along with the world’s largest human antigen library and powered by significant data analytics, ImmunoINSIGHTS™ is the platform of choice to advance your trials towards better treatment outcomes.